Mike-Gao/occt/dox/user_guides/visualization/visualization.md

   * *AIS_InteractiveContext::HasDetected* -- checks if there is a detected entity;
   * *AIS_InteractiveContext::DetectedOwner* -- returns the (currently highlighted) detected entity.

-After using the *Select* and *ShiftSelect* functions, you can explore the list of selections.
+After using the *Select* function, you can explore the list of selections.
 The following functions can be used:
   * *AIS_InteractiveContext::InitSelected* -- initializes an iterator;
   * *AIS_InteractiveContext::MoreSelected* -- checks if the iterator is valid;